jimmydagumjr/grokking_algorithms_python3/README.md

 # grokking_algorithms_python3

+This repository covers exercises and algorithms in the book "Grokking Algorithms" by Aditya Y. Bhargava.

-Will include exercises and basic algorithms in python 3 as I progress through the book.
+This will not be in any particular order and I will update the repository as I progress through the book.